awsdocs/amazon-dynamodb-developer-guide/doc_source/time-to-live-ttl-streams.md

   `"dynamodb.amazonaws.com"`

-The following JSON shows the relevant portion of a single Streams record\.
+The following JSON shows the relevant portion of a single streams record\.

 ```
 "Records":[